Carnagion/dissertation/proposal.typ

 = Introduction

-Airports have a limited number of runways, which limits the number of aircraft that can take off or land at any given time frame while adhering to strict safety and operational requirements.
+Airports have a limited number of runways, serving as a bottleneck to the number of aircraft that can take off or land at any given time frame while adhering to strict safety and operational requirements.
 The efficient scheduling of the take-off and landing of aircraft is thus critical for maximising the capacity of airports, and has a significant impact on operational costs, fuel emissions, and flight delays.

 De-icing further complicates this.